Get up to $50,000 with incentives, and get started on your way to a more energy-efficient facility.

-Engineering feasibility studies find the opportunities that exist within systems that aren’t running properly, are using old equipment or require optimization.
+Engineering feasibility studies find the opportunities that exist within systems that aren’t running properly, are using inefficient equipment or need optimization.

 Engineering Feasibility Study (EFS)

-Incentives for engineering feasibility studies are available once you’ve identified opportunities and need to determine energy savings.
-You can receive up to $25,000 in incentive funding for completing an engineering feasibility study.
+Incentives for engineering feasibility studies are available once you’ve identified opportunities and need to determine energy savings and project costs.
+You can be reimbursed for the full cost of your pre-approved study, up to $50,000.
+Receive half for completing the EFS and the other half if the study recommendations are implemented.
 The study will determine the base case energy usage of your current system, and will propose energy-saving opportunities or technologies you could implement.

-Additionally, the study will identify any project incentive opportunities that might exist for the system and help build a capital investment business case for the process efficiency improvements.
-You can receive additional incentive funding of up to $25,000 for moving forward with a project identified by the study.
+Additionally, the study will identify any project incentive opportunities that might exist for the system, help build a capital investment business case for the process efficiency improvements and support a Process & Systems Project Incentive.

 To be eligible for the engineering feasibility study incentive, your business must operate a single facility that is connected to a local hydro company and capable of delivering at least 300 MWh of annualized electricity savings.

-Note the following projects do not qualify for engineering study incentives unless approved in writing by your local hydro company: lighting, demand response, electricity generation or fuel-switching.
+Please note that the following projects do not qualify for engineering feasibility study incentives unless approved in writing by the IESO: lighting, demand response or fuel-switching.

 For each incentive, the study must also meet minimum requirements, as outlined on pages 24 and 25 of the program rules.